nf-core/chipseq/README.md

 ## Credits

-nf-core/chipseq was originally written by Philip Ewels.
+nf-core/chipseq was originally written by Philip Ewels, Jose Espinosa-Carrasco, Harshil Patel.

 We thank the following people for their extensive assistance in the development of this pipeline: